chentingdong/heptas/README.md

 # project
-Name heptas comes from the movie "Arrival", 2016.
+"We don't know if they understand the difference between weapon and tool"
+- Arrival, 2016.

 # Install
 ## Local
 For local development, we use venv.
 Python version 3.7.3.